kora-projects/kora-docs/mkdocs/blog/en/fast-startup-not-convenience.md

 ---

-## The Most Important Metric: Capacity Activation Time
+## The Most Important Metric: Capacity Activation Time { #capacity-activation-time }

 For a cloud-native service, the strongest way to summarize startup is: